javipalanca/simfleet/docs/develop.rst

     :align: center
     :alt: The StrategyBehaviour class and their inherited interfaces

-    The StrategyBehaviour class and their inherited interfaces
+    The StrategyBehaviour class and their inherited interfaces.

 The Strategy Behaviour
 ----------------------

 The :class:`StrategyBehaviour` is the metaclass from which interfaces are created for the strategies of each agent in the simulator.
-It inherits from a :class:`spade.Behaviour.Behaviour` class, so when implementing it you will have to overload the :func:`_process` method that will run cyclically endlessly until the agent stops.
+It inherits from a :class:`spade.Behaviour.Behaviour` class, so when implementing it, you will have to overload the :func:`_process` method that will run cyclically (and endlessly), until the agent stops.

 Helpers
 ~~~~~~~

-The Strategy Behaviour provides also some helper functions that are widely useful for any kind of agent in the simulator.
+The Strategy Behaviour provides also some helper functions that are useful in general for any kind of agent in the simulator.
-We have already read about the :func:`send` and :func:`receive` functions, that allow agents to comunicate with each
+In addition to the already discussed :func:`send` and :func:`receive` functions, by which agents can communicate with each
-other.
-The rest of the helper functions allow to store and retrieve information in the agent and to log messages.
+other, there are some helper functions which enable agents to store and retrieve information, and also to log messages.

 .. code-block:: python